 Geospatial Imagery Sources for Distressed Mortgage Trading

 Not all geospatial imagery is created equal.
-On one end of the spectrum, there are high-coverage, lower-resolution imagery sources such as satellites.
+On one end of the spectrum, there are high-coverage, mid-resolution imagery sources such as satellites.
 On the other, lower-coverage, or low-latency, high-resolution imagery offered in drive-by inspections.
 Let’s take a closer look at the pros and cons of each.

 Satellites offer great coverage, providing overhead views of the entire United States and in fact, the globe.
 In the distressed mortgage market, we often hear people using tools such as Google, Bing, or Zillow to get eyes on a property.
 These channels utilize multiple imagery sources, including satellite imagery.
 Analysts who access commercially available satellite imagery are able to understand the layout of a neighborhood and parcel.
 They may also be able to key into other critical variables—is the property next to a landfill?
 Or a factory?